Learning from God

 Without the nature of Christ working within, an abundance of revelation that builds our intellect just puffs up pride and ego.
 Head knowledge about God can amaze others but it is empty words unless God’s truth is written within.
 We are to live His word, not just talk about it!
 It’s time for our words of ministry about godly living and our Christian behaviors to match.
 Then others will see Jesus in us and be able to trust what we are saying about Him.

 We Christians have been accused of not practicing what we preach, but, as someone said, “We are practicing our faith–we’re just not very good at it!”
 I would further add that we cannot be while we are still trying to get this carnal flesh-man to do it.
 Working to become righteous in our flesh is worthless as no flesh can enter into the Kingdom.
-We will fail in any fleshly works of self-improvement, rules and laws, in order to please God.
+We will fail in any fleshly works of self-improvement, rules and laws.
+This cannot succeed and will always fail to please God.

 There’s no fixing up and improving our old man.
 It must be reckoned as dead as the spirit forms the Christ within us.